-Reviews of wines that don ?t need their own post, but are worth noting for one reason or another.
-Look for it on the final Friday of each month.
-For January, four French wines:
+Reviews of wines that don’t need their own post, but are worth noting for one reason or another.
+Look for it on the fourth Friday of each month.
+This month, four critically-challenged chardonnays

 • Broken Clouds Chardonnay 2016 ($9, purchased, 13.5%): I desperately wanted to like this Aldi private label white from California, But it’s a “least common denominator” wine – made to appeal to the most people possible without regard for quality.
 It’s the same price as Bogle or McManis, but not nearly as well made thanks to the cloying vanilla fake oak and the hint of sweetness.
 One more example of how Aldi and Lidl aren’t doing in the U.S. what they do in Europe.

 • Bota Box Chardonnay NV ($15/3-liter box, sample, 13%): This California white, about $4 a bottle, is, sadly, is what everyone thinks boxed wine tastes like.
 There’s a little chardonnay character, but it’s bitter and tannic thanks to what seems to be the poor quality grapes used to get the price so low.
 Plus, it tastes like the stems and seeds were crushed with the grapes, which would be the cause of the off-putting flavors.